 But for me, the biggest flaw now is that it removes some of the non-linearity of the original version: you can go look for the chest or the mirror in any order, but the shield is now the last treasure to be found.

 While the original version had a lot of success by players and critics alike, the SCI remake was critically panned and even compared to putting colours in a classic B&W movie, which temporarily halted the production of other planned remakes at the time.
 Nowadays, the SCI remake has a better reputation among retro gamers but there are still some who prefer the original.

 And yes, while I personally prefer the remake over the original version, I think that Sierra might have waited until they improved the SCI engine to its more known version (SCI1, that includes VGA 256-color graphics and a point-and-click mouse interface) in order to resemble more other successful remakes by Sierra.

 And I’m not the only one who thinks like this, because in 2000, a group of amateur programmers known as Tierra Entertainment (currently known as AGD Interactive) decided to make a VGA enhanced remake of King’s Quest I with 256-color graphics and a point-and-click mouse interface.
 And you can download it here for free at their website.

 This VGA remake is for me the quintessential King’s Quest I version.
 It takes the SCI version and simply expands upon it with better graphics, music and even has the option the remove all the dead ends, making it easier for newcomers of the genre.
-It even has the VGA intro I love so much.
+It even has the VGA intro of the sequels I love so much!